 You might want to specify other offences, depending on the nature of your business: for example, accepting or offering bribes, downloading pornography, downloading software from the internet or using personal software (to protect the business against legal risks, and the risk of importing viruses), misusing confidential information or setting up a competing business.
 If you have policies covering all or any of these activities, you can specify breaches of all or some of them (or of particular activities specified in them) as gross misconduct.

 Other lesser offences, often relating to work and work performance - for example poor timekeeping, absenteeism, use of workplace facilities, personal appearance, negligence or sub-standard work - do not usually amount to gross misconduct.
-However, you may want to specify that repeated minor misconduct (for example, persistent poor timekeeping) can, cumulatively, amount to a more serious offence.
+However, you may want to specify that repeated incidents of minor misconduct (for example, persistent poor timekeeping) can, cumulatively, amount to a more serious offence.

 It is wise to say that the list is not intended to be exhaustive.

 Caution should be exercised when dealing with an employee under the influence of alcohol or drugs.
 If the employee is an alcoholic or drug addict, this should be dealt with as a capability issue in the first instance, and not as gross misconduct.